-Simulation execution
+Simulation execution ×

-Simulation definition has invalid parameter value Do you want to continue or to cancel the executed the executed the executed and the executed by the executed of the executed ould fail.
+Simulation definition has invalid parameter values.
+Simulation could fail.
+Do you want to continue or to cancel the execution?

-Cancel Continue
+Cancel e

-Figure 4-47: Simulation execution warning message
+Figure 4-46: Simulation execution warning message

 Note that changing the value of these variables will not affect the "template" configuration files specified in the "Configuration" tab.
 The variables involved in a simulation definition are stored in the database with the chosen values, meaning that the simulation will use them during the execution.